ijzerbroot/millennium/README.md

 - Awkward finger stretches in general.

 `Workmod` on the other hand is an adaptation from [Workman](https://workmanlayout.org/) that better suits my preferences (and scores better on genkey as well).

-`Quantumdrone` is what rolled out of [Oxeylyzer](https://github.com/O-X-E-Y/oxeylyzer) when I asked it to penalize the pinkies while keeping QWERTY's ZXCV, Q, E, G, S and right-bottom punctuation positions.

 It goes without saying that the base principle is to keep oft-used keys in easy to reach positions, where the most commonly used letters in English are on "home row".
 In addition to the above I've tried to optimize for comfortable movements, such as pressing neighboring keys in order such as with QWERTY's "ER".